 There's a lengthy biography and lots of photos of Roy Barcroft in cliffhangers at Daniel Neyer's "The Files of Jerry Blake" serial website: https://filesofjerryblake.com/serial-villains/roy-barcroft/

-There's images and info about Barcroft and the SPIN AND MARTY TV series at: http://www.originalmmc.com/barcroft.html
+Images and info about Barcroft and the SPIN AND MARTY TV series on the Mickey Mouse Club TV program: http://www.originalmmc.com/barcroft.html

 The Family Search website (free), Ancestry.com (subscription), Fold3 Military records, California Death Index, and Social Security Death Index (SSDI) provide additional information on Roy Barcroft and family.
 I've highlighted Howard Harold Ravenscroft / Howard H. Ravenscroft names in this color.